facebook/mariana-trench/documentation/website/documentation/known_false_negatives.md

   launchActivitySink(intent);
 }
 ```
-**Workaround:** Write a propagation model for the method.
-While Mariana Trench does not infer propagations across arguments, it does allow manual specification of such models.
+**Workaround:** Option 1: Write an explicit propagation model for the method While Mariana Trench does not infer propagations across arguments, it does allow manual specification of such models.
+Option 2: Enable `--propagate-across-arguments`, which enables taint propagation across method invocations for object.
+Note that the behaviour is enabled globally, meaning that this may incur a significant runtime and memory overhead.

 <FbInternalOnly> <FbKnownFalseNegatives/> </FbInternalOnly>